patractlabs/redspot/README.md

 2. Compile the code `yarn build`
 3. Go to the examples directory, e.g. `cd examples/erc20`
 4. Install the dependencies in the current directory `yarn`
 5. In the `examples/erc20` directory, you can invoke the redspot commands normally.
-For example: `npx redspot`
+For example: `npx redspot compile`

 ## License